-Resource Area Protective Measures and Best Management Practices Environmentally preferable materials, including recycled materials, will be used to the extent readily available and economically practicable for construction of facilities.
+Resource Area Protective Measures and Best Management Practices Environmentally preferable materials, including recycled materials, will be used to the extent readily available and economically practicable for construction of facilities. used to the extent readily available and economically practicable for construction of facilities.
 The Tribe will reduce emissions of CAPs and GHGs during operation through the following actions: It is the intent that the project be designed and constructed to a minimum standard of Leadership in Energy and Environmental Design (LEED) Silver.
 Energy efficient measures may include use of low-emissivity (Low E) glass, and automated lighting controls, motion sensors and timers to reduce average illumination levels.
 The Tribe will use clean fuel vehicles (i.e. electric, hybrid, hydrogen, or other fuels with reduced emissions) in the vehicle fleet where practicable, which would reduce CAPs and GHG emissions.
-The Tribe will provide preferential parking for employee vanpools, carpools, and or other rideshare vehicles, which would reduce CAPs and GHGs.
+The Tribe will provide preferential parking for employee vanpools, carpools, and/or other rideshare vehicles, which would reduce CAPs and GHGs.
 Twenty percent of parking spaces will be constructed as electric vehicle (EV) capable spaces.
 Twenty-five percent of the EV capable spaces will be provided with EV supply equipment (i.e., chargers).
-The Tribe will use electric boilers and appliances in lieu of natural gas or propane units to the extent that electric boilers and appliances are commercially available.
+The Tribe will use electric water and space heating units and appliances in lieu of natural gas or propane units to the extent that electric water and space heating units and appliances are commercially available.
 Shuttle service to and from select population centers will be provided, which would reduce CAPs and GHGs.
 Water consumption will be reduced through low-flow appliances, drought resistant landscaping, and the incorporation of "Save Water" signs near water faucets throughout the development.
-The Tribe will control CAPs, GHG, and DPM emissions during operation by requiring that all diesel-powered vehicles and equipment be properly maintained and minimizing idling time to five minutes at loading docks when loading or unloading food, merchandise, etc. or when diesel-powered vehicles or equipment are not in use, unless per engine manufacturer's specifications or for safety reasons more time is required. ■ The Tribe will use energy efficient lighting and appliances, which would reduce energy usage, thus reducing indirect CAP and GHG emissions from the project.
-The Tribe will install recycling bins throughout the facility for glass, cans, and paper products.
-Trash and recycling receptacles will be placed strategically outside to encourage people to recycle.
+The Tribe will control CAPs, GHG, and DPM emissions during operation by requiring that all diesel-powered vehicles and equipment be properly maintained and minimizing idling time to five minutes at loading docks when loading or unloading food, merchandise, etc. or when diesel-powered vehicles or equipment are not in use, unless per engine manufacturer's specifications or for safety reasons more time is required.
+The Tribe will use energy efficient lighting and appliances, strategically outside to encourage people to recycle.
 In addition, the Tribe will promote the use of non-polystyrene take-out containers and encourage food waste composting programs at all restaurants that serve more than 100 meals per day.
 The Tribe will discourage buses from idling for extended periods.
 Adequate ingress and egress at entrances will be provided to minimize vehicle idling and traffic congestion.